AxelsFirst/tedea/README.md

 # tedea

-A library for performing calculations related to topological data analysis written in Python.
+An application for performing calculations related to topological data analysis written in Python.
 Generate Vietoris-Rips simplicial complexes, boundary matrices, Betti numbers and plots.